World Literature Today

-World Literature Today is an American magazine of international literature and culture published at the University of Oklahoma.
+World Literature Today (WLT) is an American magazine of international literature and culture, published at the University of Oklahoma.
 The magazine's stated goal is to publish international essays, poetry, fiction, interviews, and book reviews for a non-academic audience.
 It was founded under the name Books Abroad in 1927 by Roy Temple House, a professor at the University of Oklahoma.
 In January 1977, the journal assumed its present name, World Literature Today.

 History

-The first issue of World Literature Today (WLT) was published in 1927 and was 32 pages long.
-By its fiftieth year, the issues were more than 250 pages long.
+The first issue of World Literature Today (WLT) was published in 1927 and was 32 pages in length.
+By the magazine's fiftieth year, the issues were more than 250 pages long.
 In 2006, WLT switched from a quarterly to a bimonthly publication.

 House served as editor from 1927 until his retirement in 1949.
 Todd Downing, a Choctaw author and former student of House's, worked for the publication in varying capacities between 1928 and 1934.
 House was succeeded as editor by the German critic and novelist Ernst Erich Noth, who went on to edit the journal for ten years.
-During his tenure, Noth narrowed the scope of the publication to writers of the twentieth century and to review only books that had been published no more than two years earlier.
+During his tenure, Noth narrowed the scope of the publication to writers of the 20th century and focused on reviewing only books that had been published no more than two years earlier.
 He also introduced a new feature, "Periodicals in Review" (sometimes appearing as "Periodicals at Large"), which surveyed the policies and initiatives of several literary journals from Europe, the Americas, and throughout the world.

 Viennese scholar Wolfgang Bernard Fleischmann directed WLT for about two years beginning in 1959.
 In 1961, Fleischmann was succeeded by Czech émigré Robert Vlach, a professor of modern languages at the University of Oklahoma.
 Vlach established a new review section in the journal devoted to Slavic languages.
 He also initiated the Books Abroad symposia, which took place at the annual convention of the Modern Language Association.
 After Vlach's death in 1966, former Assistant Editor Bernice Duncan briefly served as editor until Ivar Ivask assumed the role in 1967.
 In 1977, the name of the magazine was changed from Books Abroad to World Literature Today.

 Robert Con Davis-Undiano, Professor of English at the University of Oklahoma, became the editor of WLT in 1999.